I. Cultural Property Agreement with the U.S.

 IV.
 Import Restrictions

 Objects from categories described in the Designated List may enter the U.S. only if they have an export permit issued by Guatemalan authorities, or documentation indicating that they left Guatemala prior to the effective dates of the restrictions: April 15, 1991, for archaeological material from Petén; October 3, 1997, for archaeological material from throughout Guatemala; and September 29, 2012 for Conquest and Colonial Period ecclesiastical ethnological material from throughout Guatemala.
+The United States has worked with Guatemala to create a photo guide to help law enforcement and the public identify Guatemalan cultural objects subject to U.S. import restrictions.

 Under the 1973 Pre-Columbian Monumental or Architectural Sculpture or Murals Statute (PDF), monumental or architectural sculpture or murals may be imported into the U.S. only with an export license issued by the country of origin or documentation indicating that they left the country of origin prior to June 1, 1973.